-Exploration activities on exploration permit for coal (EPC) 1167 have established an inferred resource of approximately 156 Mt.
+Exploration activities on exploration permit for coal (EPC) 1164 have established an inferred resource of approximately 381 Mt.

-Mining operations will extract approximately 6.5 Million tonnes per annum of thermal coal for processing.
+Mining operations will extract approximately 6.5 Million tonnes per annum of thermal coal for processing, delivering some 5 Mtpa to the export market.
 The anticipated mine life is 20 years, with the potential to extend the mine life as ongoing exploration activities identify further coal reserves.
-Underground longwall operations are the proposed mining method, however, other methods will be considered as part of detailed mine planning.
+Underground longwall operations are the proposed mining method; however, other methods will be considered as part of detailed mine planning.

-The main features of the project are the initial development of the drifts and underground operations, followed by ongoing mining operations including the construction of:
+The main features of the project are the initial development of the drifts and underground operations, followed by ongoing mining operations, including the construction of:

-- a coal preparation plant and handling facilities - new rail load-out facilities and rail spur connecting to the Surat Basin rail line - water supply infrastructure - power supply infrastructure - run of mine (ROM) and product coal stockpiles - waste dumps - basic support infrastructure, such as administration buildings, laydown areas, fuel and chemical storages and access roads as required.
+- coal preparation plant and handling facilities - new rail load-out facilities and rail spur connecting to the Surat Basin rail line - water supply infrastructure - power supply infrastructure - run of mine (ROM) and product coal stockpiles - waste dumps - basic support infrastructure, such as administration buildings, laydown areas, fuel and chemical storages and access roads, as required.

-The scale of the project warrants detailed investigation into the environmental impacts.
-Therefore, the proponent proposes to conduct a voluntary Environmental Impact Statement (EIS).
+The scale of the project warrants detailed investigation into its environmental impacts.
+Therefore, the proponent proposes to conduct a voluntary environmental impact statement (EIS).